-Josep Maria Comelles (Barcelona, 1949) has taught in Tarragona since 1977, initially with the University of Barcelona and then at the Universitat Rovira i Virgili (URV).
+Josep Maria Comelles (Barcelona, 1949) is distinguished and emeritus professor since 2015.
+He holds a PhD in Anthropology (EHESS, Paris), a PhD in Medicine (UB), a degree in Psychology (UB).
+He has taught in Tarragona since 1977, initially with the University of Barcelona and then at the Universitat Rovira i Virgili (URV).
 His name is associated with the creation of the "School of Tarragona", a well-known anthropological knowledge production area located on the borders of the initial theoretical core of Spanish anthropology that chose a bottom-up construction and development for the academic discipline, often challenging conventional academic and intellectual boundaries.
-An Emeritus Professor since 2015, he holds a PhD in Anthropology (EHESS, Paris), a PhD in Medicine (University of Barcelona), a degree in Psychology (University of Barcelona), and a specialisation in Psychiatry.
+At the URV he founded the Master's in Medical Anthropology and International Health (2006-2014) and the PhD Programme in Medical Anthropology (1994-2000).
+He was also the first director of the Medical Anthropology Research Centre (2013).
 He has taught at the Universities of Paris X (Nanterre), Lumière Lyon2, Amsterdam, Perugia, Buenos Aires, and CIESAS (Mexico City).
 His fields of expertise are Medical Anthropology and the History of Science (Anthropology, Medicine and Psychiatry), with a special place reserved for the Romería del Rocío in Andalusia.
-At the URV he founded the Master's in Medical Anthropology and International Health (2006-2014) and the PhD Programme in Medical Anthropology (1994-2000).
-He was also the first director of the Medical Anthropology Research Centre (MARC), which was created in 2013.

 Lines of research: Medical anthropology; public health policies.

-Teaching: Master's in Medical Anthropology and Global Health, MIAMSg.
+Teaching: Master's in Medical Anthropology and Global Health